 4. Deleted Browsing History

-ISPs can view your browsing history even after you delete them from your device.
+ISPs can view your browsing history even after you delete it from your device.
+But how?
 This is because your browser stores the details of all the websites you visit.
 This stored history helps your browser to automatically complete the web address while you type it in the search bar.
 Your browser also stores web pages on your device to load faster when you open them.

 5. YouTube